Michael Burton (American football): Detroit Lions

 Burton was selected by the Detroit Lions in the fifth round (168th overall) of the 2015 NFL draft.
 On May 12, 2015, the Lions signed Burton to a four-year, $2.46 million contract with a signing bonus of $184,356.

 He entered training camp competing with Emil Igwenagu to be the Detroit Lions' starting fullback.
 He won the job and was named their starting fullback to begin the regular season.
 He made his professional regular season debut and first career start in the Lions' season-opener against the San Diego Chargers.
 The next game, Burton had his first career carry for a two-yard gain in a 16–26 loss to the Minnesota Vikings.
 On October 5, 2015, he made his first career catch on a three-yard pass from Matt Stafford and finished the 10–13 loss to the Seattle Seahawks with one carry for no yards and one catch for three yards.
 On December 21, 2015, Burton caught his first career touchdown on a four-yard pass from Stafford and finished the 35–27 win over the New Orleans Saints with two receptions for ten yards and one touchdown.

 He finished his rookie season with four carries for two rushing yards and six receptions for 39 receiving yards and a touchdown, while starting seven games and appearing in all 16.

-Burton appeared in 15 games for the Lions in his second season.
-He recorded one special teams tackle and did not record any rushing or receiving stats.
+In the 2016 season Burton played in 15 games for the Lions.
+He recorded one tackle on special teams and did not record any statistics on offense.

 On May 30, 2017, Burton was waived by the Lions.